 Luohe Henan, China Travel Guide

 The city's area covers about 2,617 a unit of area equal to a square with one-kilometer sides.
 It shares borders with Xuchang to the north, Zhoukou to the east, Zhumadian to the south, and Pingdingshan to the west.
-This central location establishes Luohe as a regional hub for transportation and commerce.
+This central location establishes Luohe as a regional hub for getting around and commerce.

 Luohe is bisected by the Sha River, a major tributary of the Huai River.
 Other waterways, including the Ying River, also flow through the region.
 This flat terrain of the plains supports much agriculture.